ramcodehub/bondly/frontend/QUICK_FIX_GUIDE.md

 4. **Contact support** if RLS error still occurs

 ---
-**Note**: This fix uses a permissive policy appropriate for CRM systems where users need full data access.
+**Note**: This fix uses a permissive policy appropriate for Bondly systems where users need full data access.
 For production, consider more restrictive authentication-based policies.